mukund799/mavenLearn/README.md

 SPRING
+  1. Dependency Injection - DI is a technique in which objects receive their dependencies from an external source (Spring Container), instead of creating them manually.<br>
-  1. Dependency Injection - Like in simple java application we can create object for a class and use it somewhere or in other class.
+  Like in simple java application we can create object for a class and use it somewhere or in other class.
 So this become a tightly coupled.
 Beacuse we have to manage all the things.<br>
   Now we have Spring, So this object creation and deletion will managed by spring itself.
 Spring will create the object at compile time.<br>

   2. Spring IOC container - So all this object creation and managed right goes to spring which is take cared by spring Ioc container. so overall it manages object lifecycle<br>

+  3. Spring provides two main types of IoC Containers:
+    -	BeanFactory → Lightweight, used for simple applications.
+    -	ApplicationContext → More powerful, used in real-world apps.

 1.SpringDataJPA